tytydraco/yessleep/out/I_Work_at_a_Fancy_Grocery_Store_Theres_Something_in_the_Walls_Part_2.md

 “It-it’s empty,” I said dumbly.

-“Momentarily,” Murray said before he suddenly jerked Jimmy towards himself.
+“Momentarily,” Murray said before looking at the corpse, then at Jimmy, and suddenly jerking Jimmy towards himself.
+"Fresh is always better," Murray said.
 We all screamed.
 He was going to throw Jimmy in the safe.
 I wish he had thrown Jimmy in the safe.

 Murray then peeled himself open, I don’t know how else to say it.
 He just tore his skin off like it was a rotten fruit or something.
 The Murray creature, started to, to, fuck, he started to *digest* Jimmy.
 Its mouth peeled down from itself and squeezed Jimmy.
 God, he squeezed Jimmy until his eyes popped out.
 Did you know that could happen to people?
 The way he screamed when the thing absorbed him into himself was unlike any noise I’ve ever, and hopefully will ever, hear again.
 When the thing had finished its meal, we, I-I was just glad Jimmy was finally dead.
 He shouldn’t have suffered like that.